 1 The critical oxygen concentration has been found to be dependent on the temperature of the specimen at ignition and the temperature of the gas mixture.

-2 For a material having consistent burning characteristics, the difference in oxygen concentration between and extinguishing as specified in 8.3.2 will be reproducible within 0.1 percent to 0'3 percent depending on the sensitivity of the flow measuring equipment and upon the particular oxygen concentration involved.
+2 For a material having consistent burning characteristics, the difference in oxygen concentration between and extinguishing as specified in 8.3.2 will be reproducible within 0.1 percent to 0.3 percent depending on the sensitivity of the flow measuring equipment and upon the particular oxygen concentration involved.
 Some materials, however, exhibit erratic burning characteristics because of inhomogeneity, char formation, dripping, bending, etc, which cause less reproducible results.
 In such cases, the critical concentration may be determined by a statistical testing method as given in American Statistical Association Journal, pp-967-970 (1965).

-8.3.6 Perform the test at least three times by starting at a slightly different flow rate still within 30 to 50 mm/second limits and again performing the procedure from 8.1.5 to 8.3.5.
+8.3.6 Perform the test at least three times by starting at a slightly different flow rate still within 30 mm/s to 50 mm/s limits and again performing the procedure from 8.1.5 to 8.3.5.

 9 CALCULATIONS